 We got momentarily confused when we came to a wash and the trail sign was down.
 This is where the Arizona Trail departs from an east-west trail known as the Grand Enchantment Trail.
 Using the Viewranger app we did quickly find our way back to the AZT.
 I should have know we were going the wrong way when I had to climb over the fence.

 With the sun slowly setting we continue to hustle along.
-Taking photos means I have to up my pace to stay with Emily who is setting a nice comfortable pace up front.
+Taking photos means I have to up my pace to stay with Micah who is setting a nice comfortable pace up front.
 We had discussed what to do with the coming darkness.
 We were not too worried about setting up the tent in the dark but we needed to replenish our water supply.
 Even though the river is beside us there had been no obvious access.
 When we checked the Viewranger app it showed that we would be coming right up to the river shortly.
 This was were I figured we would have the best chance to get water.
 In the event that we did not come to an obvious river access I thought that we could hop the fence and follow one of the washes down to the river.
 This is when it would have been handy to have utilized the AZT Trail App.
 Among other information it displays locations of know water access points.
 We did discover an access point to the river, a small trail on the other side of the fence leading to a little landing beside the river.
 This was very close to were we camped.
 The water access is actually displayed on the AZT Trail App.
 Had we had the app it would have removed the uncertainty we had in that last 45 minutes.

 At the spot I thought we would have water access there was an access through the fence and a short steep trail to the river.
 There was a grassy flat area nearby just off the trail and initially we were going to throw the tent down there.
 We were right beside a small ridge.
 I scampered up the ridge and found a couple of places were we could potentially set up the tent.
-Emily agreed that it would be nice to be up higher.
+Micah agreed that it would be nice to be up higher.
 We chose a great spot.
-Emily set about getting dinner ready.
+Micah set about getting dinner ready.
 I took the collapsible 10 L bucket we had to retrieve water from the river.
 The river has a very high sediment load.
 We let the sediment in the river water settle for about an hour.
 We ate dinner and set up the tent.
 As the sun set we were treated to a astrological conjunction of the Moon and Venus.
 This was pretty special as during our trip last year to Death Valley NP we saw a conjunction of the Moon, Venus and Jupiter.

 I had brought my 15 mm F2.4 Irix Lens and my full tripod for some astrophotography.
 The conditions were not perfect with the city of Phoenix only about 45 minutes away but I got some fun shots.